cakephp/docs/en/core-libraries/helpers/number.rst

 NumberHelper
 ############

-.. php:class:: NumberHelper
+.. php:class:: NumberHelper(View $view, array $settings = array())

 The NumberHelper contains convenience methods that enable display numbers in common formats in your views.
 These methods include ways to format currency, percentages, data sizes, format numbers to specific precisions and also to give you more flexibility with formatting numbers.

 All of these functions return the formatted number; They do not automatically echo the output into the view.

 .. php:method:: currency(mixed $number, string $currency= 'USD', $options = array())